ksingh25/pycom-webthing/README.md

 1. Configure the WiFi password in config.py
 2. Upload the files to pycom-pysense module
-3. Find the ip address obtained.
+3. Find the ip address obtained by pycom.
 For example scanning for IP addresses in your network using nmap and testing with ping.
+Another way is to stop the pycom program and
+`>>> from network import WLAN`
+`>>> WLAN.ifconfig()`
 4. Connect to the webthing on your browser http://ip address//
 5. You can interact with it using curl tool (assuming that the ip address was 192.168.0.17)